msri/public/Members/Zoom/Member Seminars/readme.md

-# Zoom information for workshop speakers.
+# Zoom information for MSRI Seminars.
 For help with zoom, email: itsupport@msri.org

 <details>